bcgov/visitz-api/docs/ONBOARDING.md

 $ npm install -g pino-pretty
 ```
 This will install all dependencies, as well as pre-commit hooks for formatting, linting and running tests.

 Note the global install of pino-pretty is for prettifying logs when using watch, debug or development mode.
 This is so this dependency doesn't need to be installed in production.

+### Environment variables

+For local development, make a copy of ".env.example" with the name ".env".
+Enter real values from the instance of Siebel you intend to connect with.

+For Deployments to OpenShift, GitHub Actions variables/secrets will be interpolated automatically.

+Extra runtime logic may be applied to environment variables via /src/configuration/configuration.js.

 ## Compile and run the project